Watch out, AI is coming for your playlist next

 What: AI musicians are a growing trend.

-Who: Auxuman, an artificial intelligence startup up based in London
+Who: Auxuman, an artificial intelligence startup based in London

 Why we care: Robots are coming for your playlist!
 AI personalities like Yona, Mony, Gemini, Haxe, and Zoya have the ability to put out a new full-length album via Auxuman every month.
 On average, most human musicians release one or two studio albums in a year, while rappers can put out up to three or four mixtapes in the same period, according to Digital Trends.